-As of July 1, 2020, revised law went into effect strengthening "Call 811 before you dig" enforcement and accountability across the state.
+In July 2020, revised law went into effect strengthening "Call 811 before you dig" enforcement and accountability across the state.
 Find the complete legislation here.

-Under this new legislation, residents and excavators could see increased penalties for damaged underground utilities and violations of the law.
+Under this revised legislation, residents and excavators could see increased penalties for damaged underground utilities and violations of the law.
 Changes in the law include:

 - Civil penalty has increased up to $2,500 for violations that involve hazardous material pipelines.

 - Criminal penalties for knowingly and willfully removing or damaging a permanent marker.

 - New violation for failure to use increased caution when working within a tolerance zone.
 If digging near a natural gas line marker, excavators must spot dig the gas line to determine the exact location and depth of the pipe.
 The tolerance zone is defined as 2’ from either side of the pipe.

 In addition to the increased penalties, the bill also expands enforcement authority to the state fire marshal and local fire chiefs, and it calls for fines to fund firefighter equipment and damage-prevention education.

 If your company offers excavation services, schedule FREE on-site excavation safety training by emailing us at firstname.lastname@example.org.